 Saline implants have a silicone shell and are filled to their desired size with saline water after the shell is surgically placed.
 Silicone implants also involve a silicone shell but are pre-filled with silicone.
 “Gummy bear” implants are silicone implants with a thicker, cohesive fill.
 There are benefits to both breast implant types, but Dr. Young often recommends silicone because it offers a more natural look and feel, particularly the gummy-style silicone implants.

-Fat transfer breast augmentation is an emerging trend that we also offer at our Overland Park plastic surgery office.
+Fat transfer breast augmentation is an emerging trend that we also offer at our Leawood plastic surgery office.
 This method uses your fat cells, which are harvested via liposuction from an area of your body with unwanted fat such as your abdomen and thighs, to enhance the size of your breasts.

 Back to the Top